crabdancing/nixpak-flatpak-wrapper/README.md

 I mean, it wasn't like [upstream was gonna stop bikeshedding](https://github.com/flatpak/xdg-desktop-portal/pull/741) on stuff like this any time soon.

+This package functions as a drop-in replacement for the original flatpak package.
+The module exposed in this flake automatically inserts this package as a replacement for the upstream `pkgs.flatpak` in `services.flatpak.package`.
+It may, in the future, do some kind of other configuration work for better UX.

 ## Someday Eventually Asked Questions

-- Q: What's it actually do?
-- A: It functions as a drop-in replacement for the original flatpak package & module.
 - Q: Does it control the permissions given by bwrap via `nixpak`?
 - A: No, it doesn't touch that stuff.
 - Q: So I have to specify my permissions in two places?